MetPX/sarracenia/docs/source/How2Guides/Email_Ingesting_With_Sarracenia.rst

 per line, in name:value format.
 This can be parsed for attachments, message bodies, encoding methods, etc. A *do_download* plugin can implement the retrieval of the message to output to a file by registering the protocol in a separate module, as in the *do_poll* plugin.
-Once a message is received with the user/host advertised, it can then connect to the mail server using the remoteUrls and the credentials as specified in ~/.config/sarra/credentials.conf and retrieve the message locally.
+Once a message is received with the user/host advertised, it can then connect to the mail server using the pollUrl and the credentials as specified in ~/.config/sarra/credentials.conf and retrieve the message locally.
 An example of a plugin that does this can be found under **plugins** as `download_email_ingest.py <https://github.com/MetPX/sarracenia/blob/v2_stable/sarra/plugins/download_email_ingest.py>`_.